remarcmij/vanilla-starter/README.md

-# Router Starter Project (vanilla JS)
+# Vanilla Starter Project

 Live demo: <https://remarcmij.github.io/vanilla-starter/>

 > **TO BE UPDATED**

 This repo is an example of Single Page Application that uses a hash-based router, all written in vanilla JavaScript (no libraries used).
-It can also serve as a starter project for building your own application based on the same principles.
+It can also serve as a starter project for building your own application based on the principles outlined in this README.

 For the "why" of this starter repo, see: [Motivation](./MOTIVATION.md).